 Manufacturing and General Industry

 Machines and their moving parts create the potential for workplace injuries.
 Installed and used properly, safeguards can protect workers by helping to reduce or control machine hazards.
-Find ideas to help you locate and install machine safeguarding sufficient to prevent machine injuries to workers.

 |(Washington Department of Labor and Industries)|